dvosburg/susemanager-contributions/suma-from-vm-images/README.md

 ### Network requirements
 By default, the minimal image uses a single-interface DHCP.
 This assumes that the specific hostname will be assigned to the MAC address via DHCP.

 Without a specific assignment, the system will fall back to the name 'localhost'.
+This needs to be changed before setting up the SUSE Manager server.
  * **FQDN**: Define the FQDN of the SUMA server  It must be resolvable by the client systems, and should be defined before completing setup
  - Step 1 - ```hostnamectl set-hostname <<suma.full.fqdn>>```
  - Step 2 - Add a new line to ```/etc/hosts``` for the server like this example, with both the FQDN and the short name of the SUMA server: